ohartl/webmum/README.md

 </VirtualHost>
 ```

-Access to the codebase is denied with a `.htaccess` file under ^/include/php^.
+Access to the codebase is denied with a `.htaccess` file, that can be found in `/include/php`.